-The impact of the ecological Reserve on the yield of the catchments in the uMkhuze Water Resource Region is uncertain.
-However, the winter and summer low flow ecological reserve, based on the desk top method, is 2 million m for the four driest months and 11 million m for the eight wettest months (Zululand DM ZD-WSDP, 2004).
+The impact of the Ecological Watre Requirements on the yield of the catchments in the uMkhuze Water Resource Region is uncertain.
+However, the winter and summer low flow Ecological Reserve, based on the desktop method, is 2 million m3 for the four driest months and 11 million m3 for the eight wettest months (Zululand DM ZD-WSDP, 2004).